 Museum History and Property Ownership

 Capt.
-Stephen Barton purchased the hilltop horse farm in 1817; the family sold the North Oxford property in the mid-1850s.
-An unknown number of individuals owned the land until in 1921 the Women’s National Missionary Association of the Universalist Church purchased the home and surrounding acreage with help and support from the Legion of Loyal Women, the Clara Barton Memorial Association, and members of the Barton extended family.
+Stephen Barton purchased the land in 1818 and built the home and a horse farm; the family sold the Oxford property in 1836.
+Several individuals owned the land until in 1921 the Women’s National Missionary Association of the Universalist Church purchased the home and surrounding acreage with help and support from the Legion of Loyal Women, the Clara Barton Memorial Association, and members of the Barton extended family.
 Shortly after, they opened the Clara Barton Birthplace Museum filled with period artifacts to tell their heroine’s story.

 “I think it usually occurs in small communities that there is one family, or one house, to which all strangers or new comers naturally gravitate.
 Nothing was plainer than that ours was that house…” – Clara Barton (1821-1912), Founder of the American Red Cross